 You will also need to cut four strips of your chosen material for hanging loops.
-These can be cut to any length you wish and then doubled over to make a loop so the finished length of the loop will be less than half of the cut length (nine inches is a good starting point to cut the strips to).Continue to 3 of 9 below.
+These can be cut to any length you wish and then doubled over to make a loop so the finished length of the loop will be less than half of the cut length (nine inches is a good starting point to cut the strips into).Continue to 2 of 8 below.

 Sew the Two Pieces of Fabric Together

 Place the two pieces of fabric together with the right sides together (so it appears as though it is inside out).
 Leaving a small opening that will allow you to turn the hammock right side out, sew around the rest of the rectangle leaving about a half an inch seam allowance.
-Snip extra fabric from the corners outside the row of stitching as shown in the bottom left hand corner of the photo to make turning the corners right side out easier.
-Turn the pet hammock right side out through the opening then hand stitch the opening closed as the bottom right hand corner of the photo shows.Continue to 4 of 9 below.
+Snip extra fabric from the corners outside the row of stitching as shown in the bottom left-hand corner of the photo to make turning the corners right side out easier.
+Turn the pet hammock right side out through the opening then hand stitch the opening closed at the bottom right-hand corner of the photo shows.Continue to 3 of 8 below.

 Place the Hanging Loops on the Main Piece of the Pet Hammock

 Feed the strips for the hanging loops through your clips.
-Lay the hanging loops on the hammock as shown in the photo (the loops and clips should be towards the inside while the loose ends are hanging over the edge of the hammock).
-The hammock should be roughly divided into thirds in your mind if the loops are positioned correctly but don't worry about their exact placement (you can fiddle with the placement of the hanging loops later on).Continue to 5 of 9 below.
+Lay the hanging loops on the hammock, as shown in the photo.
+The loops and clips should be towards the inside while the loose ends are hanging over the edge of the hammock.
+The hammock should be roughly divided into thirds in your mind if the loops are positioned correctly but don't worry about their exact placement (you can fiddle with the placement of the hanging loops later on).Continue to 4 of 8 below.